This Basil Cocktail is bright, herby, and endlessly refreshing. A simple recipe that shows why drinks with basil belong on every summer menu.

 If you’re going to be making basil smash cocktails on a regular basis, we suggest investing in a jigger so that you can measure the liquid ingredients accurately.
 If you don’t have a jigger, you can use measuring spoons.
 Start by memorizing that 1 ounce = 2 tablespoons and you’re good to go.

-How to Make A Basil Smash Cocktail
+How To Make Basil Cocktails

 Two photos showing the process of muddling drinks with herbs and sugar.